-In addition to the explicit knowledge mentioned earlier, Schoonen et al., (2003) put forth that writers need to have metacognitive knowledge.
+In addition to the explicit knowledge mentioned earlier, Schoonen et al.,

+(2003) put forth that writers need to have metacognitive knowledge.
 Metacognitive knowledge involves knowledge of what constitutes a good piece of writing and which writing strategies are likely to be employed for success in dealing simultaneously with all the constraints writing a text creates (Flower & Hayes, 1980).
 As a writer to be able to deal with the constraints that arise from lexical, grammatical, orthographical and discourse decisions simultaneously, the writer must have enough cognitive capacity in their working memory (Schoonen et al, 2003).

-Nevertheless, having knowledge about the above mentioned constraints is not enough.
-Writers also need to be able to apply this knowledge efficiently and fluently.
-Having fluent access may lower the cognitive processing load for the writer, which therefore will enhance the writing process and possibly the quality of what is written (Chenoweth & Hayes, 2001; Cumming, 2001; Grabe & Kaplan, 1996; McCutchen, 1996; Penningroth & Rosenberg, 1995).
+Nevertheless, having knowledge about the above mentioned constraints is not

+Having fluent access may lower the cognitive processing load for the writer, which therefore will enhance the writing process and possibly the quality of what is written Chenoweth & Hayes, 2001; Cumming, 2001; Grabe & Kaplan, 1996; McCutchen, 1996; Penningroth & Rosenberg, 1995).